Nicole Seibert

-Early life
+Life and career

 Hohloch was born in Saarbrücken, Saarland, West Germany.
 She began performing at the age of four, but did not achieve commercial success until she was 16, when her first single ("Flieg nicht so hoch, mein kleiner Freund") was released.
 It peaked at #2 in Austria and reached Top 40 positions on multiple European music charts.

 When she was 17, she won the 1982 Eurovision Song Contest with "Ein bißchen Frieden", which reached #1 on multiple European music charts.
 After the end of the contest's voting, Hohloch reprised the song by performing parts of it in English, French and Dutch, along with the original German.

 Interviewed years later, she made a statement regarding the points received from Israel: "But the most important victory (was) that a German girl gets 12 points from Israel with a song about peace."
 In the interview, she also stated that she received an invitation from the Israeli government (which she accepted) to go to Tel Aviv to sing for soldiers stationed there.

 She recorded an English version of "A Little Peace", which reached #1 on the UK Singles Chart.
 It went on to be the 500th number one single in the UK Singles Chart.
 Full versions in French ("La Paix sur Terre"), Dutch ("Een beetje vrede"), Spanish ("Un poco de paz"), Danish ("En smule fred"), Slovene ("Malo miru"), Russian ("Немного мира"), Polish ("Troszeczkę ziemi, troszeczkę słońca"), and Hungarian ("Egy kis nyugalmat kívánok én", with Neoton Família) have also been recorded.

-Later in 1982, she released two studio albums, one German (Ein bißchen Frieden) and the other in English (A Little Peace).
+Later in 1982, she released three studio albums, one German (Ein bißchen Frieden) and the other in English (A Little Peace) and Meine kleine Freiheit.
 Like the title tracks, most of the songs have corresponding German and English tracks.

-In 2005 she co-produced her album Alles Fliesst, which was released in May of that year.
+In 2005 she co-produced her album Alles Fließt, which was released in May of that year.
 In 2008, she released the album Mitten ins Herz, which was accompanied by a three-month "unplugged" tour that ended in January 2009.